Dove (Unilever brand)

 Dove is a personal care brand owned by the British consumer goods company Unilever.
 Dove products are sold in more than 150 countries and are offered for women, men, babies, adolescents and children.

-The brand's logo is a silhouette profile of the brand's namesake bird.
 American chemist Vincent Lamberti was granted the original patents related to the manufacturing of Dove in the 1950s, while he worked for Lever Brothers.

 History

 The brand's original product, the Dove Beauty Bar, was developed by Lever Brothers in the 1950s for the American market.
 It was launched in the United States in 1957.
 Not long after, the product was also introduced to Canada.
-Unilever also briefly test marketed Dove in Europe in the mid-1960s.
-However, Unilever did not proceed to launch the brand in Europe at that time.
+Unilever also briefly test-marketed Dove in Europe in the mid-1960s.
+However, Unilever did not launch the brand in Europe at that time.

 The Dove Beauty Bar was originally developed as a cleansing bar that would not leave behind a bathtub ring (i.e., soap scum).
 In the 1950s, most American consumers preferred to regularly take baths while seated in bathtubs, rather than standing upright in showers.
 Thus, the Dove Beauty Bar was intended to save consumers the time and labor needed to constantly scour away bathtub rings.
 Lever Brothers solved this problem by formulating the Dove Beauty Bar from synthetic detergents, rather than traditional soap.

-The Dove Beauty Bar initially reached 3% market share but then remained a niche player in the U.S. bar soap market for over 25 years.
+The Dove Beauty Bar initially reached 3% market share but then remained a niche player in the U.S. bar soap market for more than 25 years.
 Somehow, the Dove brand ended up attached to both a premium bar soap and a discount dishwashing liquid (i.e., both made from synthetic detergents), and neither were very successful.

 In 1979, Unilever relaunched the Dove brand with a medical marketing campaign, claiming that dermatologists had confirmed Dove was less irritating to human skin than other soaps.
 Today, Dove's mildness—due to its neutral pH—is still its primary selling point.
 By 1986, Dove had become the best-selling soap brand in the United States.
 In 1989, Unilever launched the Dove brand in Europe, starting with Italy.
 In 1991, Dove's rapid growth helped "Unilever overtake Procter & Gamble as America's leading soap maker".